Winter fishing on the Nautilus with Captain Trevor.

 MEXICO FOUR & SIX PACK SPORT FISHING

 Specifically fishing the Coronado Islands in Mexico, you will need a passport for each and every person to book this trip.
 No exceptions.
-The Coronado islands offer an awesome variety of fish to catch ranging from Bluefin to Rockfish.
+The Coronado islands offer an awesome variety of fish to catch ranging from Yellowtail to Rockfish.
 Generally speaking, fishing Mexican waters means more bites and more fish.
 The scenery is also incredible.
 There is also great bass fishing on the island as well!
-The islands offer a Tuna bite well after San Diego has stopped for the season.
+The islands offer a Yellowtail bite well after San Diego has stopped for the season.
 All charters includes light lunch and coffee, soda, water, snacks.

 The Coronado Islands is a great trip for a 10 or 12 hour excursion on one of our 14 fishing vessels for hire.
 It is in Mexican waters, so every person will need a passport to go.
 Only 15 miles from the bait barge means its close, but it is also a world away.
 The fishing in Mexican waters is under much less pressure, and the island provides the perfect habitat for many species.
 Once you pull up, you can be sure there is action headed your way.